Patrick-Lunney/Network-Projects/ospf-multi-area-network/configs/switch-configs.md

 # Switch Configuration Files

-Complete configuration for the access layer switch.
+Complete configuration for the Core and Branch Switches.

 ## SW1-Core Configuration